 Grab the attention of your entire class with educational comics!
 Your students will jump at the opportunity to read comics.
 Take advantage of the graphic novel craze and add this effective learning tool.

 BONUS!!!
-Watch the YouTube Short!
+Watch the FREE YouTube Short!

 Students will watch this comic get drawn and listen to the lesson in this quick Cool School Comic Clip.
 Click HERE!